Trees of Graphs as Boundaries of Hyperbolic Groups: General trees of graphs

 \begin{lem} \lemlabel{limit_very_connected} Let $\Theta$ be a tree system of punctured 2-connected graphs.
 Then the limit $Z$ of $\Theta$ is connected, locally connected and cutpoint-free. \end{lem} \begin{proof} Let ${\mathcal S}_\Theta=(\{ K_F^{\ast}:F\in{\mathcal F}_T^b \},\{ f_{FF'}:F\subset F' \})$ be the standard inverse system associated to $\Theta$.
 By \Lemref{conn_sum_nice}, any reduced partial union $K_F^{\ast}$ is connected.
-Then, since the inverse limit of connected metric compacta is connected, $Z$ is connected as well.
+Then, since an inverse limit of connected metric compacta is connected (or by \Factref{compact_connected}), $Z$ is connected as well.

 Let $p \in Z$.
 Let $U$ be an open neighborhood of $p$.
 Then there is an open subneighborhood of $p$ of the form $f_F^{-1}(V)$ where $f_F \colon Z \to K_F^{\ast}$ is the projection to some reduced partial union graph $K_F^{\ast}$ and $V$ is an open neighborhood of $f_F(p)$ in $K_F^{\ast}$.
 Since graphs are locally connected, there is a connected open subneighborhood $W\subset V$ of $f_F(p)$.
 By \Lemref{preimage_connected}, the preimage $f_F^{-1}(W)$ is connected.
 Thus $f_F^{-1}(W)$ is a connected open neighborhood of $p$ contained in $U$ and this shows that $Z$ is locally connected.